jsiek/arete/README.md

 * modules

-and there are plans to add:
+and I plan to add:

 * static tracking of fractional permissions